HadiSoufi/dusklight-moderncombat/README.md

 ### Installation
 Make sure you're on a version of Dusklight that supports mods- as of right now, you have to compile from source, but they should be available in the next numbered version.
 Once you've got that set up & have launched at least once, copy [modern_combat_input.dusk](https://github.com/HadiSoufi/dusklight-moderncombat/blob/main/modern_combat_input.dusk) into `%APPDATA%\TwilitRealm\Dusklight\mods\`.
 It will then appear in the Mod menu & be enabled by default.

+The above screenshots were taken with [Henriko Magnifico's XBOX + Playstation UI Buttons Addon](https://drive.google.com/drive/folders/1q_hQTdhCKRznyk02KChGjtpXoptIiyH8), which I *highly* recommend alongside this mod- [installation instructions here](https://www.henrikomagnifico.com/zelda-tp4k-pc-ports-guide).
+You do not have to use the full texture pack, just get the appropriate set for your gamepad from the downloaded zip file & install per the instructions.